CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 ## Overview

 Good research data management (RDM) is the basis of successful research.
 RDM is the managing and organisation of data during and after the active phase of a project.
-Good data management is crucial for facilitating data sharing and ensuring the sustainability and accessibility of data in the long-term and therefore their re-use for future science.
+Its purpose is to ensure reproducibility of research, which is fundamental prerequisite of all scientific research.
+Good data management throughout the data life-cycle is crucial for facilitating data sharing and ensuring the sustainability and accessibility of data in the long-term and therefore their re-use for future science.

 !!! note "FAIR principles"
     According to the [FAIR principles](https://www.go-fair.org/fair-principles/), the data should be